vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A game stores user game data in an Amazon DynamoDB table.
 Individual users should not have access to other users' game data.
 How can this be accomplished?

 - [ ] Encrypt the game data with individual user keys.
-- [ ] Restrict access to specific items based on certain primary key values.
+- [x] Restrict access to specific items based on certain primary key values(To ensure that users only access their own game data, you can use fine-grained access control in Amazon)
 - [ ] Stage data in SQS queues to inject metadata before accessing DynamoDB.
 - [ ] Read records from DynamoDB and discard irrelevant data client-side.